 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Thomaston has relatively fewer families with younger children, and/or college students.
 Combined, this makes Thomaston a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Thomaston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of Thomaston citizens is a little higher than the average for US cities and towns: 23.54% of adults in Thomaston have at least a bachelor's degree.